tari-project/yat-lib-ios/README.md

     `GET /emoji_id/{yat}/json/{key}`

-    Fetch the key-value store associated with provided Yat.
+    Fetch the key-value store associated with the provided Yat.
 It returns a different data set depending on the provided `dataType`.

     To use this endpoint, you should call one of these methods:

     `func fetchFromKeyValueStore<T: LoadJsonDataContainer>(forYat yat: String, dataType: T.Type, result: @escaping (Result<LoadJsonResponse<T>, APIError>) -> Void)`

-    #### Example - Regular reuqest:
+    #### Example - Regular request:
     ```swift
     Yat.api.fetchFromKeyValueStore(forYat: "👒🍥🍬♐🕌", dataType: VisualizerFileLocations.self) { result in
         switch result {